 2 eggs

-5 tablespoon minced parsley
+5 tablespoon minced parsley2 1/2 teaspoon salt

 freshly ground pepper